piskvorky/gensim/docs/src/tut2.rst

   as a "golden standard" [1]_.

   >>> model = lsimodel.LsiModel(tfidf_corpus, id2word = dictionary.id2token, numTopics = 300)

+  The LSI transformation is unique in that it only inspects each input document once.
+This allows us to continue "training" at any point, and transformations are available all the time, in a truly online fashion.
+Because of this feature, the input document stream may even be infinite -- just keep feeding LSI new documents as they arrive!

+  >>> model.addDocuments(another_tfidf_corpus)
+  >>> lsi_vec = model[tfidf_vec]
+  >>> ...
+  >>> model.addDocuments(more_documents)
+  >>> lsi_vec = model[tfidf_vec]
+  >>> ...

+  See the :mod:`gensim.models.lsimodel` documentation for details on how to make LSI gradually "forget" old observations in infinite streams and how tweak parameters affecting speed vs. memory footprint vs. numerical precision of the algorithm.

 * `Random Projections, RP <http://www.cis.hut.fi/ella/publications/randproj_kdd.pdf>`_ aim to reduce vector space dimensionality.
 This is a very efficient (both memory- and